 - Create, execute and publish scripts from inside Dynamics GP, using Dexterity, Transact-SQL, Visual C# and Visual Basic.Net.

-- Create triggers to customize Dynamics GP, and to debug issues by automatically capturing logs.
+- Create triggers to schedule events, customize Dynamics GP, and debug issues by automatically capturing logs.

 - Build custom Report Writer functions or custom Service Based Architecture (SBA) service procedures.

 - Request parameters from users for scripts without needing any additional programming.

 - Group triggers, scripts and parameter lists together into development projects for easy maintenance and exporting.

 - Synchronize and repair Dynamics GP Companies and Users with SQL Server Databases, Logins and Database Users.